shw3512/shw3512.github.io/teach/cysec-g30/index.md

 #### To do

 - Listen to your Spidey sense
-    - Does something feel "off"?
+    - Does something feel off?
 - Slow down and question
 - Verify by using another route
 - If it's a phish, then report and delete
-    - "Report spam" feature in e-mail client
+    - Use "report spam" feature in e-mail client
     - [Forward to APWG](https://apwg.org/reportphishing)

 References: